-Did we forget to include any of your favorite winter hiking locales?
+Did we forget to include any of your favorite winter hiking in Michigan locales?
 Let us know in the comments, and get ready to lace up those hiking boots!

 January is the coldest month in Michigan.
 Michigan’s cold season lasts from the first of December through the middle of March, but January’s low temperatures make it the coldest month of the year in Michigan.
 The average daily temperature in Illinois in January is a low of 21 degrees Fahrenheit and a high of 32 degrees Fahrenheit.

 Can you walk on Lake Michigan in the winter?

 You cannot walk on Lake Michigan in the winter.
 The giant size of this lake, the third largest of Michigan lakes at 22,404 square miles, and the combination of wind action, heavy winds, and the actual heat contained within the lake make it nearly impossible that the entire lake will freeze.
 This means that if you try to walk on the lake when it looks like it’s freezing over, you will most likely crash through the thin ice.

 Address: Stony Creek Metropark, 4300 Main Park Dr, Shelby Township, MI 48316, USA

 Address: Muncie Lakes Pathway, Ranch Rudolf Rd, Traverse City, MI 49696, USA